City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Experimentation

 \subsection{Quantitative Results}

 \paragraph{Significant Performance Across 5 MLLMs.} Table~\ref{terimakins} demonstrates that VoP consistently delivers strong improvements across all five evaluated MLLMs.
 In high-density urban settings such as New York, our approach achieves significantly higher success rates and SPL scores compared to the base configurations of each model.
-This indicates that the Verbalization of Path (VoP) mechanism effectively \emph{coaxes} latent world knowledge from MLLMs, enabling more reliable decision-making in complex navigation tasks.
+This indicates that the \emph{Verbalization of Path} mechanism effectively coaxes latent world knowledge from MLLMs, enabling more reliable decision-making in complex navigation tasks.
 Importantly, similar performance gains are observed across all four cities, highlighting the generality of VoP.

-\paragraph{Limitations of Existing Reasoning Techniques.} Table \ref{mishra} highlights the limitations of standard reasoning strategies.
-While these techniques have proven effective for static reasoning tasks, they fail to achieve competitive performance on our long-range, embodied navigation benchmark.
-Their inability to elicit sufficiently structured internal knowledge from MLLMs leads to lower success rates and SPL scores.
+\paragraph{Limitations of Existing Reasoning Techniques and Navigation Baseline.} Table \ref{mishra} highlights the limitations of state-of-the-art reasoning methodologies.
+Although these approaches demonstrate strong performance on static reasoning benchmarks, they do not attain competitive results on our long-range embodied navigation task suite.
+This performance gap arises from their limited capacity to elicit sufficiently structured internal knowledge from MLLMs, ultimately resulting in reduced navigation success rates.

+\paragraph{Reflection baselines degrade in long-horizon, real-world navigation.} Reflection-based baselines (e.g., GEPA and reflection-style prompting) work extremely well in static or short-horizon settings but substantially underperform on our real-world, long-horizon benchmark: GEPA achieves only 37\% success, and Self-Reflection achieves only 22\% success even when the reflection step uses a stronger model (e.g., GPT-5).
+The key takeaway is that \emph{self-reflection-based approaches do not yield good performance} when success depends on sustaining correctness over many sequential decisions.

 \paragraph{Challenges Arising from the Diversity of \ourmethodshort.} Despite the substantial gains delivered by \ourmethodagent, Table ~\ref{terimakins} also reveals the inherent difficulty of long-horizon sequential decision-making tasks.
-Even with VoP, absolute success rates and SPL scores remain modest for Tokyo, Vienna and Sao Paulo, reflecting the persistent gap in reasoning abilites of current MLLMs and reasoning methods (as we see in Table \ref{mishra}).
+Even with \emph{Verbalization of Path}, absolute success rates and SPL scores remain modest for Tokyo, Vienna and Sao Paulo, reflecting the persistent gap in the reasoning abilities of current MLLMs and reasoning methods (see Table \ref{mishra}).